MRegeard/gammapy-docs-preview/_build/html/_sources/tutorials/analysis-3d/cta_data_analysis.rst.txt

 What next?
 ----------

--  This notebook showed an example of a first CTA analysis with Gammapy, using simulated 1DC data.
+-  This notebook showed an example of a first CTAO analysis with Gammapy, using simulated 1DC data.
 -  Let us know if you have any questions or issues!